Preparing source files

 Of course, it is possible to add files by clicking on the Add toolbar icon or using the File | Add items menu.
 But less convenient.

-3. Files can be sorted in ascending or descending order by clicking on the Sort toolbar icon.
+Files can be sorted in ascending or descending order by clicking on the Sort toolbar icon.
 You can also sort manually by selecting one or more rows and drag them to a new insertion point in the list.
 Personally I find this too difficult as any typical audio book ripped from CD is going to generate a ton of mp3 or aac files.
 Best if you could have your ripper name these files in proper naming order e.g. “track# – chapter name” etc. Audiobook Wizard sorts according to file name NOT track title.

-13. On completion, the output file will be place in the user's Music folder under the "Audiobook Wizard" subfolder.

-If you choose to add the book to iTunes automatically, proceed to iTunes, click on the Audiobooks section to find the newly added book.
+If you chose to add the book to iTunes automatically, proceed to iTunes, click on the Audiobooks section to find the newly added book.
 Sync to your iDevice and enjoy.
 Otherwise, you will need to open the Music folder and manage these files yourself.
 If not already added, you can add the books to iTunes library by double clicking them.
 This is what it looks like in iTunes.